mathebuddy/mathebuddy-compiler/mbcl.md

   "mbcl_version": INTEGER,
   "date_modified": UNIX_TIMESTAMP,
   "single_level": BOOLEAN,
+  "single_chapter": BOOLEAN,
   "chapters": CHAPTER[]
 };
 ```

+- if `single_chapter` is true, then the file does not contain a complete course, but only a single chapter (including its levels) for debugging
-- `single_level` is true, then the file does not contain a complete course, but only a single level for debugging
+- if `single_level` is true, then the file does not contain a complete course, but only a single level for debugging

 Example: